bluething/playground-spring-cloud-bulkhead/resilience4j/README.md

 	at java.base/java.util.concurrent.ForkJoinPool.runWorker(ForkJoinPool.java:1598)
 	at java.base/java.util.concurrent.ForkJoinWorkerThread.run(ForkJoinWorkerThread.java:177)
 ```
 With `maxConcurrentCalls` set to 2 and maxWaitDuration set to 1s we will get this exception for the 3rd thread.
+Turn off the stack trace with `writableStackTraceEnabled` set to false.

 #### FixedThreadPoolBulkhead